fenguoerbian/RGames/README.md

 Currently there's no design for an AI programe in this game, because originally I only write the 2-player part of the game.
 But I'll consider to add a simple AI in it so that one can play the game.

+## Minesweeper
+Lin Shuai wants me to write this game in R. She thinks this can be a real chanllege to my GUI developing ability.
+Also she hopes the game would have a mode in which she can win with only one click of the mouse.

 ## More to come, I hope.